TheOdinProject/curriculum/foundations/html_css/flexbox/project_landing_page.md

 Don't forget to commit early & often!
 You can [reference the Commit Message lesson](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/commit-messages)!

-1. Download the design images and take a look at what you're going to be creating here.
-[Image One (Full Design)](https://cdn.statically.io/gh/TheOdinProject/curriculum/81a5d553f4073e593d23a6ab00d50eef8620796d/foundations/html_css/project/imgs/01.png), [Image Two (Color and Fonts)](https://cdn.statically.io/gh/TheOdinProject/curriculum/02f3babb44a3d30dccdf6ca30283ac64ec02abbd/foundations/html_css/flexbox/project-landing-page/imgs/02.png)
+1. [Download the full design image](https://cdn.statically.io/gh/TheOdinProject/curriculum/81a5d553f4073e593d23a6ab00d50eef8620796d/foundations/html_css/project/imgs/01.png) and take a look at what you're going to be creating.
+Some fonts, colors and sizes are as follows (feel free to use your own if you wish):
-    1. Hero text is the statement that appears at the top of a web page.
+   - Font: `Roboto` (you will need to download and install this font if you don't already have it)
+   - Dark background color (header, hero section and footer): `#1F2937`
+   - Logo text:
+     - Font size: `24px`
+     - Color: `#F9FAF8`
+   - Hero section main text ("This website is awesome"):
+     - Font size: `48px`
+     - Color: `#F9FAF8`
+     - Weight: `900`
+   - Hero secondary text ("This website has some subtext...") and header links:
+     - Font size: `18px`
+     - Color: `#E5E7EB`
+   - Button and "Call to action" background color: `#3882F6`
+   - Information heading:
+     - Font size: `36px`
+     - Color: `#1F2937`
+     - Weight: `900`
+   - Quote:
+     - Background color: `#E5E7EB`
+     - Font size: `36px`
+     - Color: `#1F2937`
+     - Weight: `300`
+     - Font style: `italic`
 1. There are many ways to tackle a project like this, and it can be overwhelming to look at a blank HTML document and not know where to start.
 Our suggestion: take it one section at a time.
 The website you're creating has 4 main sections (and a footer), so pick one and get it into pretty good shape before moving on.
 Starting at the top is always a solid plan.
 1. For the section you're working on, begin by getting all the content onto the page before beginning to style it.
 In other words, do the HTML and *then* do the CSS.
 You'll probably have to go back to the HTML once you start styling, but bouncing back and forth from the beginning will take more time and may cause more frustration.
 (Note: you don't need to use more than one stylesheet.
 Using only one CSS file is adequate for this project).
 1. Many of the elements on this page are very similar to things you saw in our flexbox exercises... feel free to go back to those if you need a refresher.